davidvandenbor/VS-Code-Quick-Tips-and-Tricks-PDF/README.md

-PDF with some tips and tricks to get noobies and students to quickly configure their VS code editor in order to speed up their workflow
+PDF with tips and tricks for noobies and students to quickly configure their VS Code editor in order to speed up their workflow when coding.

 ## EN - Download English version
 [VS Code Tips and Tricks!](https://github.com/davidvandenbor/VS-Code-Quick-Tips-and-Tricks-PDF/blob/558038b8fce6fde4520a9a2c83111a8376aa0410/PDF%20versions/VSCode%20HTML%20and%20CSS%20editor%20tips%20ENG.pdf)